Photo by Tiarra Sorte from Pexels via Canva.com

 In this article:

 Military homeowners have dozens of tasks to consider if they’re planning to either sell or rent a home.
-The list is lengthy and filled with to-do's like market research, cleaning and prepping for advertising photos, and interviewing real estate agents.
+The list is lengthy and filled with to-do's such as market research, cleaning and prepping for advertising photos, as well as interviewing real estate agents.

-One thing to add to your list, especially if you're selling or renting for the first time, is "Understand the Fair Housing Act.”
-The Fair Housing Act is federally mandated to protect buyers and renters from discriminatory practices during real estate transactions, including securing financing.
+One thing to add to the list, especially those selling or renting for the first time, is to "understand the Fair Housing Act.”
+The Fair Housing Act is a federal law that protects buyers and renters from discriminatory practices during real estate transactions, including securing financing.

 What to Know Before Listing Your Property for Sale or Rent

-Or if you’ve ever advertised your rental property as “seeking military members to rent,” thinking you’d like to support the troops, this actually violates the Fair Housing Act.
-As the landlord, you cannot convey a preference for one group over another.
-For more information about restricted uses words, phrases, symbols, and visual aids in advertising see HUD’s guidance for Fair Housing Advertising.
+As well, advertising a rental property as “seeking military members to rent” in an effort to support the troops actually violates the Fair Housing Act, as landlords cannot convey a preference for one group over another.
+For more information about restricted uses of words, phrases, symbols, and visual aids in advertising, see HUD’s guidance for Fair Housing Advertising.

-If all of this sounds a little confusing, let's start from the beginning to see why and how the Fair Housing Act was created.
+If all of this sounds a little confusing, learning why and how the Fair Housing Act was created can be helpful.

 The History of the Fair Housing Act

 As part of the 1968 Civil Rights Act, the Fair Housing Act (FHA) was written to fight against the rampant racial segregation within collections of housing.
 In simple terms, the FHA forbids housing discrimination based on race, color, religion, national origin, sex, disability, and familial status.
 The initial 1968 legislation did not include protections for the qualifiers of sex, disability, or familial status.
-They were later added in 1974 and 1988, respectively.
+These stipulations were later added in 1974 and 1988.

 Local governments may also insert protected classes of people into the federally protected group already established.
 It's common to see states or cities legislate discrimination against people with certain income levels, military history, marital status, sexual orientation, or gender identity.